mhamel06/Things-Mavericks-Broke/README.md

 Things-Mavericks-Broke
 ======================

-Java uninstalled \n
+    Java uninstalled
     Maven used to ship with OSX, but no longer within Mavericks.
 It's uninstalled.